kata-containers/kata-containers/virtcontainers/README.md

 # Design

-## Pods
+## Sandboxes

-The `virtcontainers` execution unit is a _pod_, i.e. `virtcontainers` users start pods where containers will be running.
+The `virtcontainers` execution unit is a _sandbox_, i.e. `virtcontainers` users start sandboxes where containers will be running.

-`virtcontainers` creates a pod by starting a virtual machine and setting the pod up within that environment.
-Starting a pod means launching all containers with the VM pod runtime environment.
+`virtcontainers` creates a sandbox by starting a virtual machine and setting the sandbox up within that environment.
+Starting a sandbox means launching all containers with the VM sandbox runtime environment.

 ## Hypervisors

-The `virtcontainers` package relies on hypervisors to start and stop virtual machine where pods will be running.
+The `virtcontainers` package relies on hypervisors to start and stop virtual machine where sandboxes will be running.
 An hypervisor is defined by an Hypervisor interface implementation, and the default implementation is the QEMU one.

 ## Agents